evenbily/ScanIPwithSepSuffix/README.md

-# ScanIPwithSepSuffix
-Scan IP with .251 suffix in China
+Scan IP with .251 suffix

 Generate IPs with .251 in China, then you can scan them with Zmap.